u4545909/Visual-Matching/README.md

 Doxygen Files
 -------------------------------------------------------------
-As part of the deliverables, Doxygen files have been generated and added to the Githubrepository.
+As part of the deliverables, Doxygen files have been generated and added to the Github repository.
 These can be accessed in the directory 'DoxygenFiles'.
+The files cannot be viewed through the repository browser on Github, and require cloning on a local machine.

+Please Note: The user has been provided with the files in multiple formats,

 Android Code
 -------------------------------------------------------------